Funding is available for VCS groups and organisations in Solihull.

 The Heritage Fund are committed to building capacity and resilience in the heritage sector as the largest dedicated grant funder of the UK's heritage.
 Since 1994, they have awarded over £8bn to more than 44,000 projects across the UK.
 Grants are available from £3,000 up to £5million.
-For further information please visit the website.

 Each year Sport England invest more than £250 million of National Lottery and public money to help people play sport and take part in physical activity.
 There are a number of different funding streams to help sport and activity groups, clubs and organisations.
-For further information please go to the Sport England website.